dnav/dynlink/draft-ietf-core-dynlink.md

 The use of the notification band minimum and maximum allow for a synchronization whenever a change in the resource value occurs.
 Theoretically this could occur in-line with the server internal sample period for the determining the resource value.
 Implementors SHOULD consider the resolution needed before updating the resource, e.g. updating the resource when a temperature sensor value changes by 0.001 degree versus 1 degree.

-The initiation of a link binding can be delegated from a client to a link state machine implementation, which can be an embedded client or a configuration tool.
-Implementation considerations have to be given to how to monitor transactions made by the configuration tool with regards to link bindings, as well as any errors that may arise with establishing link bindings as well as with established link bindings.
+The initiation of a Link Binding can be delegated from a client to a link state machine implementation, which can be an embedded client or a configuration tool.
+Implementation considerations have to be given to how to monitor transactions made by the configuration tool with regards to Link Bindings, as well as any errors that may arise with establishing Link Bindings in addition to established Link Bindings.

 Security Considerations   {#Security}
 =======================
-Consideration has to be given to what kinds of security credentials the state machine of a configuration tool or an embedded client needs to be configured with, and what kinds of access control lists client implementations should possess, so that transactions on creating link bindings and handling error conditions can be processed by the state machine.
+Consideration has to be given to what kinds of security credentials the state machine of a configuration tool or an embedded client needs to be configured with, and what kinds of access control lists client implementations should possess, so that transactions on creating Link Bindings and handling error conditions can be processed by the state machine.

 IANA Considerations
 ===================